Building an engineering pitch deck without a proper strategy is like trying to assemble IKEA furniture without instructions.

 Sure, you might eventually get a chair (a pitch), but it’s probably wobbly and missing a leg (key details).
 With the right tools (clear messaging and visuals), you’ll have a comfy lounge chair in no time, and maybe even a matching ottoman (bonus funding)!

-I’m Viktor, a pitch deck expert, & a creative strategist.
-Over the last thirteen years, I’ve worked with various startups and helped them secure $100+ million in funding and new business thanks to my approach and I’m sharing it here in this engineering startup pitch deck guide.
+I’m Viktor, a pitch deck & presentation expert.
+Over the last thirteen years, I’ve worked with various startups and helped them secure millions in funding and new business thanks to my approach and I’m sharing it here in this engineering startup pitch deck guide.

 You see, an engineering pitch deck is more than just a PowerPoint—it’s the first impression, the hand you extend to potential investors, and often, the pivot point between ideation and realization.
 This guide aims to be your trusted companion in crafting that perfect pitch deck, honed and designed for the specific nuances of the engineering domain.